-Are you a general aviation pilot with a third-class medical certificate?
+Are you a general aviation pilot with a third class medical?
 Would you like an alternative to visiting a designed aviation medical examiner (AME) every few years in order to maintain your medical clearance?
 How would you like the ability to have your personal physician conduct your medical exam?

 If that sounds appealing, you may be interested in the BasicMed program.
 Although this program was developed in 2016, there is still a lot of confusion and opportunity for clarification surrounding what the program does and who it applies to.